Setting up nOps (Manual Setup)

 Step 1.
 Setup Cost & Report Usage

-Login in to your AWS Account.
+Login to your AWS Management Console account.

 Go to: Billing & Cost Management Dashboard